 To install PlugSearch:

-- Unpack the .zip file
+- Open the .pkg file

-- Move PlugSearch to the Applications folder
+- After installation, open PlugSearch from the Applications folder

 On opening for the first time, PlugSearch will ask for Accessibility privileges

 - Go to System Preferences -> Security & Privacy -> Privacy